-Sunspot number is a primary index of long-term solar activity (Usoskin, 2013; Hathaway, 2015) and its reliable definition is of importance for studies of the solar dynamo, solar irradiance, coronal physics, space weather, space climate, and solar-terrestrial relations.
+Sunspot number is a primary index of long-term solar activity (Usoskin 2013; Hathaway 2015), and its reliable definition is of importance for studies of the solar dynamo, solar irradiance, coronal physics, space weather, space climate, and solar-terrestrial relations.
 The sunspot number is defined daily by the formula introduced by Wolf (1861):

-$$R = k \times (10N{\rm G} + N{\rm S}) \tag{1}$$
+$$R = k \times (10N{\rm G} + N{\rm S}),\tag{1}$$

-where $N{\rm G}$ is the number of sunspot groups, $N{\rm S}$ is the number of individual sunspots, and k is a calibration factor that varies with location, instrumentation and observer procedures.
+where $N{\rm G}$ is the number of sunspot groups, $N{\rm S}$ is the number of individual sunspots, and k is a calibration factor that varies with location, instrumentation, and observer procedures.
 Before 1982, compilation of R used a single primary observer for most days (on some days after 1877 when no primary observer could make observations, an average from secondary observers was used); after 1982 multiple observers on each day were used.
-The k factors for different observers can differ by a factor as large as three (Clette et al., 2015) and so are critical to the accurate quantification of R. To extend sunspot data to times before when both $N{\rm G}$ and $N{\rm S}$ were recorded systematically, Hoyt et al. (1994) and Hoyt and Schatten (1998) defined the group sunspot number $R{\rm G}$ to be where k' is the site/observer calibration factor for sunspot groups only and the averaging is carried out over the n observers who are available for the day in question.
-The factor of 12.08 makes the means of R_G and R (specifically, version 1 of the international sunspot number, $R{\rm ISNv1}$, see below) the same over 1875-1976.
-Note that assuming that the k or k' factors in equations (1) and (2) are constants assumes that the counts from different observers are proportional to each other, such that application of the appropriate constant multiplicative factor renders them the same.
-Initially, Wolf considered that the k factors were constant for each observer (Wolf, 1861) but he later realised that this was not, in general, valid and that observer's k and k' factors depend on the level of solar activity (Wolf 1873) and so they were calculated either quarterly or annually (using daily data) at the Zürich observatory (see Friedli, 2016).
-It is well known that estimates of R and R_G diverge as one goes back in time.
-This could be due to real long-term changes in the ratio N_S/N_G , but otherwise it would reflect erroneous long-term drifts in the calibration factors for either R or R_G (i.e., k and k', respectively) or both.
-Recently, Friedli (2016) has shown that the ratio N_S/N_G has a regular solar cycle variation but no long term change and so can be used as a way of calibrating different observers.
-A series of workshops were held in recent years to try to investigate the differences between R and R_G (Clette et al., 2015).
+The k-factors for different observers can differ by a factor as large as three (Clette et al. 2015) and so are critical to the accurate quantification of R. To extend sunspot data to times before when both $N{\rm G}$ and $N{\rm S}$ were recorded systematically, Hoyt et al. (1994) and Hoyt & Schatten (1998) defined the group sunspot number $R{\rm G}$ to be where k' is the site/observer calibration factor for sunspot groups only and the averaging is carried out over the n observers who are available for the day in question.
+The factor of 12.08 makes the means of $R{\rm G}$ and R (specifically, version 1 of the international sunspot number, $R{\rm ISNv1}$ ; see below) the same over 1875-1976.
+Note that assuming that the k- or k'- factors in Equations (1) and (2) are constants assumes that the counts from different observers are proportional to each other, such that application of the appropriate constant multiplicative factor renders them the same.
+Initially, Wolf considered that the k-factors were constant for each observer (Wolf 1861) but he later realized that this was not, in general, valid and that observers' k- and k'-factors depend on the level of solar activity (Wolf 1873), and so they were calculated either quarterly or annually (using daily data) at the Zürich observatory (see Friedli 2016).
+It is well known that estimates of R and $R{G}$ diverge as one goes back in time.
+This could be due to real long-term changes in the ratio $N{\rm S}/N{\rm G}$ , but otherwise it would reflect erroneous long-term drifts in the calibration factors for either R or $R_G$ (i.e., k and k', respectively) or both.
+Recently, Friedli (2016) has shown that the ratio $N{\rm S}/N{\rm G}$ has a regular solar cycle variation but no long-term change and so can be used as a way of calibrating different observers.
+A series of workshops were held in recent years to try to investigate the differences between R and $R_G$ (Clette et al. 2015).
 This has stimulated the generation of a number of new sunspot number and sunspot group number composites.
 These vary in a surprisingly radical way with considerable implications for our understanding of the solar dynamo and its variability.
-The methods used to make these sunspot number data composites, and the centennial-scale variations in the derived data series, are reviewed and assessed in this paper.
+The methods used to make these sunspot number data composites, as well as the centennial-scale variations in the derived data series, are reviewed and assessed in this paper.